MakeCloudHQ/cloud-run-training/01-gcp-basics/01-projects-and-folders.md

 ## Key Takeaways

-- Projects are the fundamental organizing unit in GCP
+- Projects are the fundamental organizing unit in Google Cloud
 - Every resource must belong to a project
 - Use multiple projects for isolation (especially between environments)
 - Project IDs are globally unique and immutable
 - Folders provide additional hierarchy for organizations
+- **IAM permissions inherit down the hierarchy** - grant once at folder/org level, applies to all children
 - Labels help organize resources within projects

 ## Discussion Points